StevenRasmussen/XrmTSToolkit/README.md

 * Associate
 * Disassociate
 * Fetch
+* SetState
 * Execute

+#### Soap Requests - Used with 'Execute' or 'ExecuteMultiple'
+* ExecuteMultipleRequest
+* CreateRequest
+* UpdateRequest
+* DeleteRequest
+* AssociateRequest
+* DisassociateRequest
+* SetStateRequest
+* WhoAmIRequest
+* AssignRequest
+* GrantAccessRequest
+* ModifyAccessRequest
+* RevokeAccessRequest
+* RetrievePrincipleAccessRequest

+Other organization requests not listed can easily be implemented by inheriting from the 'ExecuteRequest' class.
+An example is shown below how the 'DeleteRequest' is implemented so that you can create your own requests as needed.
+Additional requests may be added to the XrmTSToolkit as deemed necessary or perhaps an separate TypeScript file will be created that will contain additional organization requests.
+Please submit an issue on GitHub for consideration of another request to be added to the main library.

 ### REST methods
 XrmTSToolkit does not support the REST endpoint.
 This may be added in a future release.